Seth-McKilla/git-versioning/README.md

 ### 7. Delete remote branch

-### 8. Delete local branch and pull changes from remote repo
+### 8. Checkout to main local branch, delete other branch, and pull changes from remote repo